-Level Descriptor MASTERING 4-MST Learner provides compelling evidence demonstrating the transfer of concepts, knowledge and skills as indicated by the stated learning outcome (standard).
-Observable evidence of this level will include skills such as evaluating, justifying, synthesizing, proposing, and defending.
-Learning is profound and students work interdependently.
-ACHIEVING 3-ACH Learner provides sufficient evidence to securely demonstrate the concepts, knowledge and skills as indicated by the stated learning outcome (standard).
+Level Descriptor MASTERING 4-MST Exhibits a deep and comprehensive understanding of the standard.
+Consistently and independently applies knowledge and skills in diverse and complex situations.
+Shows exceptional performance and insight.
+Often helps peers or provides advanced applications of concepts.
+Provides compelling evidence to support the transfer of knowledge and skills across curriculum and into novel scenarios.
+Observable evidence at this level will include skills such as evaluating, justifying, synthesizing, proposing, and defending.
+ACHIEVING 3-ACH Meets the standards with a solid grasp of key concepts and skills.
+Independently applies knowledge effectively in various contexts.
+Demonstrates clear understanding with minimal errors.
+Effectively addresses tasks related to the standard.
 Observable evidence of this level will include skills such as applying, analyzing, explaining, comparing, contrasting, organizing, and connecting.
-Learning is deep and students work independently.
-APPROACHING 2-APP ☐ Learner provides partial evidence to demonstrate the concepts, knowledge and skills as indicated by the stated learning outcome (standard).
-Additional focus and practice is needed to develop and solidify the learning outcome.
+APPROACHING 2-APP Shows a partial understanding of the standard.
+Applies concepts with some guidance.
+Can perform some tasks related to the standard but may make frequent errors.
+Requires support to complete more complex tasks required in the standard.
 Observable evidence of this level will include skills such as identifying, using/employing, classifying, completing, re-phrasing, summarizing, and describing.
-Learning is appropriate to level and students are starting to work independently.
-DEVELOPING 1-DEV Evidence provided by the learner has just begun to demonstrate the concepts, knowledge and skills as indicated by the stated learning outcome (standard).
+DEVELOPING 1-DEV Demonstrates a lack of understanding of the standard (in part or full).
+Exhibits significant gaps in knowledge and application.
+Struggles with core concepts and requires substantial support.
+Minimal evidence of progress towards mastery.
+Needs further targeted instruction and practice.
 Observable evidence of this level will include skills such as recalling, identifying and repeating.
-Students are dependent on the teacher at this level.